 These two areas have been historical challenges in patient populations where patients see several specialists and other healthcare providers in addition to their primary care physicians in order to treat and manage chronic illnesses.
 When hospitals are added to the equation, pre-admission and post-discharge medical care also is improved due to improved provider/patient communication via the support of the medical answering service.

 Another of the primary challenges to the PCMH and ACO models of patient care is the mandate of ensuring that patient information is protected in accordance with HIPAA regulations.
 Consequently, it becomes imperative for individual providers as well as those PCMH and ACO model providers to utilize a HIPAA-compliant medical answering service.

 This ensures that confidential patient information is protected while enabling healthcare providers to better share patient information.
 The medical answering services that meet these criteria are also fluent in the language and needs of the patient and provider communication within the healthcare continuum.
 The growing non-English speaking patient population in the U.S. only heightens the need that providers belonging to these healthcare models have bilingual support via a medical answering service.

 (3) Increased Inbound and Outbound Communication Opportunities that Serve Patient Wellbeing

-This vital outbound communication can include status check for post-discharge patients, medication/care protocol reminders and more.
+This vital outbound communication can include a status checks for post-discharge patients, medication/care protocol reminders, and more.
 In addition, routine tasks such as appointment reminders, patient-centered health information, preventative care messages, and health program opportunities can be communicated via outbound communication efficiencies derived from a medical answering service.

 In the new landscape of the healthcare continuum, improved outcomes, healthcare crisis prevention, and a more stable bottom line for providers all hinge on coordinated provider/patient and provider/provider communication.
 It is increasingly apparent that the medical answering service will play a huge part in helping the healthcare continuum deliver on those goals.